Mukulyadav2004/GSoC-proposal/proposal.md

 Currently, I am working on resolving an issue involving print.data.table() where both a key and an index are set.
 This task requires debugging low-level C code and optimizing type coercion to maintain high performance.
 It has given me the opportunity to dive deeper into the internals of data.table and refine my skills in C programming and performance optimization.

-I have also contributed to refactoring legacy code, improving maintainability, and updating documentation.
-In addition, I have written unit tests to cover edge cases and ensure system stability.
-This work has improved the robustness of the codebase and provided me with valuable insights into writing clean, efficient, and maintainable code.

 My proficiency in R, Python, C, and Java has enabled me to work on multiple projects and strengthen my knowledge of algorithms, data structures, and system optimization.
 One of my notable projects involved a data analysis task in R, where I analyzed large datasets related to customer behavior, identified patterns, and generated actionable insights.
 This project involved data cleaning, visualization using ggplot2, and implementing statistical models to improve decision-making processes.

 I also serve as the Project Head of the Research and Development Club at my college, where I have successfully organized and managed large-scale events such as Fusion (intra-college event) and Avishkar (inter-college event).
 These experiences have enhanced my project management, communication, and problem-solving skills, helping me effectively balance technical expertise with leadership responsibilities.